![]() |

 Regarding the implementation in MoFEM, it is important that you get the concept of developing/using UDOs to evaluate the matrices and vectors and then push them, in a certain order, to the Pipelines where calculations are done sequentially.
 These concepts will apply to all of the programs implemented in MoFEM.

-You can find the complete code to solve 3D version of the Poisson problem with homogeneous boundary condition in poisson_3d_homogeneous.hpp and poisson_3d_homogeneous.cpp located in the same path with the source codes for 2D problem mofem_install/um_view/tutorials/scl-1/
+You can find the complete code to solve 3D version of the Poisson problem with homogeneous boundary condition, using the same source code by setting variable EXECUTABLE_DIMENSION=3, see CMakeList.txt file in mofem_install/um_view/tutorials/scl-1/

 To run the analysis, you will follow very similar procedure as for the 2D case using the same param_file.petsc